How to Avoid Endocrine Disruptors in Your Daily Life

 Bisphenol A (BPA)

-BPA has been associated with cancer and well recognized as a harmful chemical.2 If you read my book, Beyond the Pill, you’ll learn how your environment can drive hormone imbalance and the exact steps to take to improve your health.
-In my book I explain that BPA-free is just as concerning, because the chemicals used to replace BPA can also sabotage your health in a multitude of ways!
-It’s infuriating!3
+BPA has been associated with cancer and well recognized as a harmful chemical.2 If you read the book Beyond the Pill (highly recommend!) you’ll learn how your environment can drive hormone imbalance and the exact steps to take to improve your health.

 BPA is commonly found in: